thadeshammer/obs-shader-conversions/README.md

 Everything under `shaders/` is under variations of the Creative Commons licensure, so feel free to pull any or all of them down as you like and load them into your own production.
 Enjoy!

+## Acknowledgements

+Special thanks to SkeletonBow.
+Withtout their overwhelming contributions, this guide wouldn't have been possible.
+Find them [on Twitch](https://twitch.tv/skelzinator).

+Shaders in OBS wouldn't really be accessible to most of us without the mighty plugin author [Exeldro](https://github.com/exeldro) and the obs-shaderfilter project.

+And thanks to the authors of these shaders on Shadertoy and elsewhere.
+I don't really know how to write my own yet, but the only way I'll get there is studying a lot of these.

+## Licensing and Usage of these Shaders

+Check eash shader file's header for its specific licensing and permissions.
+Almost all of them are CC-SA.

+The [Sine Puke Shader](https://www.shadertoy.com/view/4dXXzN) has no explicit license but has the text "steal this" in it, which seems permissive to me, but I'd recommend non-commercial use for that specific one.

 ## On Converting GLSL Shaders to OBS's implementation of HLSL

 This guide is intended to serve as a light reference for converting existing Shadertoy or GLSL